KansasCityWomeninTechnology/codingandcupcakes/README.md

 ## Overview

-To create a web site, we use a couple basic things - HTML, CSS, and JavaScript.
+To create a website, we use a couple of basic things - HTML, CSS, and JavaScript.
 We’ll use a special editor in the browser that will save our work so we can work on our projects from home, the library, or school!

 ## Prep Work